-As described in 23 CFR § 771.117, federal "actions," i.e. FAHP projects can be classified as a CE if they: do not cause significant adverse environmental effects, they meet the definition contained in 40 CFR § 1508.1(d) and are excluded from the requirements to prepare either an EIS or EA.
+As described in 23 CFR § 771.117, federal "actions," i.e. FAHP projects can be classified as a CE if they: do not cause significant adverse environmental effects, they meet the definition contained of a CE and are excluded from the requirements to prepare either an EIS or EA.